The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: General Classification Algorithm

 \subsubsection{The Newton polygon has two faces}

 In this case, all the normal forms we have to consider are of the form $x^n+x^2y^2+ay^m$ with $m,n\in\N$, see Figure \ref{fig hyperbolic}.

 After a linear transformation (see Algorithm \ref{alg:1jetEx} for the case $J_{10+k}$, Algorithm \ref{alg:1jetX9+k} for the case $X_{9+k}$, and Section \ref{sec:Hyper} for the case $Y_{r,s}$), we may assume that $\supp(\jet(f,d))=\supp(T,d)$, where $d$ is the maximum filtration of $f$ with respect to the standard grading.
 We first remove all monomials $m$ with which are not in $\supp(T)$, see line \ref{line:TwoFacesEnd} in Algorithm \ref{alg:ClassPara}.
 The only cases in which such monomials may occur are the $J_{10+k}$ cases.
-The monomials $y^4$, $y^5$ and $xy^3$ do not occur in $f$ if it is of type $J_{10+k}$, $k>0$, since these monomials lead to a different type.
+The monomials $y^4$, $y^5$ and $xy^3$ do not occur in $f$ if it is of type $J_{10+k}$, $k>0$, since presence of either of them leads to a different type.
 Using Algorithm \ref{alg J10k}, we transform $f$ by a weighted linear transformation such that $\supp(w\dash \jet(f,6))=\supp(w\dash\jet(T,6))$ where $w=(2,1)$, which means that $f$ is in the desired form.

 Similar to the case where $\Gamma(T)$ has one face, we may assume that $\coeff(f,x^2y^2)=1$ by considering $\frac{1}{c}f$, where $c=\coeff(f,x^2y^2)$.
 We now, again, consider jets of $f$ of increasing standard degree, starting at degree $d+1$.
 However, in this case, we only eliminate those monomials not lying in $\supp(T)$ that are strictly underneath or on $\Gamma(T)$.
 Suppose we are considering the standard weighted $j$-jet.
-We first eliminate terms of the form $c_1xy^{j-1}$ and $c_2yx^{j-1}$ which lie underneath or on $\Gamma(T)$, using permissable $x$- and $y$-segments, that is, by applying the transformation or
+We first eliminate terms of the form $c_1xy^{j-1}$ and $c_2yx^{j-1}$ which lie underneath or on $\Gamma(T)$, using permissible $x$- and $y$-segments, that is, by applying the transformation or

 respectively.
 This process is described in Algorithm \ref{alg:Transformation} with $t=c_1xy^{j-1}$ or $t=c_2yx^{j-1}$, respectively.
-Now, if $n,m\neq j$, the monomials $x^j$ and $y^j$ do not occur in $\supp(f)$.
-Otherwise, by Lemma \ref{principalpart} and Theorem \ref{thm:quasiNF}, $f$ would be of a different type than assumed.
+Now, if $n,m\neq j$, the monomials $x^j$ and $y^j$ do not occur in $\supp(f)$: Otherwise, by Lemma \ref{principalpart} and Theorem \ref{thm:quasiNF}, $f$ would be of a different type than assumed.
 No other monomials can occur in $\supp(f)\setminus\supp(T)$ underneath or on $\Gamma(T)$.